Pickleball Gear

 Whatever you end up choosing, intermediates are spoiled for choice these days with a whole range of great intermediate paddles on the market.

-After testing many of them myself, I went with the Vatic Pro Flash as the best overall intermediate pickleball paddle of 2023.
-It just had the best blend of forgiveness, spin, control, and power to help intermediates keep advancing.
+After testing many of them myself, I went with the Pickleball Apes Pro Line Energy S as the best overall intermediate pickleball paddle of 2024.
+It's similar to the Six Zero DBD Control in that both have an amazing all-court blend of forgiveness, spin, control, and power.
+The Energy S suits more players, though, because its pop is easier to adjust to.

 Here's a recap of my top 5 intermediate paddles: